-26. Home Tutors are supported through Professional Development and networking, including their own log in space on the eLearning website, to assist them in achieving appropriate learning outcomes for their students while recognising their diverse home situations and workloads.

-- 27. Home Tutors receive adequate technology training to keep pace with digital curriculum materials. - 28.
-The additional workload of teaching multi-grade and special needs students is addressed. - 29.
-That distance education home tutoring is recognised as credible teaching experience. - 30.
-Promote the role the HT plays in Education.
-(2021: A10) - 31.
+- 28. Home Tutors are supported through Professional Development and networking, including their own log in space on the eLearning website, to assist them in achieving appropriate learning outcomes for their students while recognising their diverse home situations and workloads. - 29.
+Home Tutors receive adequate technology training to keep pace with digital curriculum materials. - 30.
+The additional workload of teaching multi-grade and special needs students is addressed. - 31.
+Distance education home tutoring is recognised as credible teaching experience. - 32.
+Promote the role the Home Tutor plays in Education.
+(2021: A10) - 33.
 Home tutors continue to be supported by the Partners In Learning Program.
-(2019: A11) - 32.
-That purpose-built on-site accommodation for Distance Ed families can continue to be used as it has previously.
-(2021: A20, A21, A22, A23, A24, A26, A27, A28, S5, S7, F4)
+(2019: A11) - 34.
+Purpose-built on-site accommodation for Distance Education families continue to be utilised when students are visiting the school for onsite activities.
+(2021: A20, A21, A22, A23, A24, A26, A27, A28, S5, S7, F4) - 35.
+A flowchart is developed that Home Tutors can utilise to navigate programs and support for students with Specific Needs.
+(2024:A5) - 36.
+Development of a designated contact and support network at each SDE to assist Home Tutors with home classroom management and learning assistance.
+(2024:A6)